Go Bananas Whoopie Pies

 - Preheat oven to 350°.
 Cream butter and sugars until light and fluffy.
 Beat in egg and vanilla.
 In a small bowl, combine banana and buttermilk.
 In another bowl, whisk flour, salt, baking powder and baking soda; gradually add to creamed mixture alternately with banana mixture.

-- Drop by tablespoonfuls 2 in. apart onto parchment paper-lined baking sheets.
+- Drop by tablespoonfuls 2 in. apart onto parchment-lined baking sheets.
 Bake until set, 8-10 minutes.
 Cool for 2 minutes before removing from pans to wire racks to cool completely.

 - For filling, beat cream cheese, peanut butter and butter until fluffy.
 Beat in confectioners' sugar and vanilla until smooth.
-Spread filling on the bottoms of half of the cookies, about 1 tablespoon on each; cover with remaining cookies.
+Spread about 1 tablespoon filling on the bottoms of half the cookies; cover with remaining cookies.
 Dust with additional confectioners' sugar.
 Refrigerate.

 Nutrition Facts1 sandwich cookie: 244 calories, 14g fat (6g saturated fat), 31mg cholesterol, 216mg sodium, 26g carbohydrate (16g sugars, 1g fiber), 5g protein.